nhagemann/anycontent-cmdl-docs/docs/cmdl/numerical.md

 * Selection Type (Optional)

-Determines whether the use must choose from a palette (fixed) or can choose an arbitrary color (free).
+Determines whether the use must choose from a palette ('fixed') or can choose an arbitrary color ('free').

 _Lists_